JanssenProject/jans/docs/casa/plugins/accts-linking/index.md

 This plugin allows users to "link" their local Jans account with existing accounts at third-party identity providers like OIDC OPs and social sites, e.g. Apple, Facebook, Google, etc.

 Besides the usual onboarding of a plugin jar file in Casa, administrators must deploy a number of additional components.
 This will be regarded later.
-By now let's summary key points of the accounts linking experience:
+However let's summary the key points of the accounts linking experience:

 - When a user tries to login to Casa, the usual username/password form is presented but also a list of links that can take him to external sites (third-party identity providers) where authentication takes place
 - Once authenticated, user profile data is grabbed from the external site - this is all backchannel